 - The learning needs of all children and young people are considered; ensuring support and challenge for learners - Lesson planning, involving everyone working with the children and young people, takes account of prior learning based on assessment.
-This enables learning objectives to be specific, focused and differentiated appropriately with clear success criteria - The classroom is well organised and resourced to enable children to function as independent learners - A planned range of teaching skills, strategies and approaches are deployed to engage all learners - Teaching considers the use of language ensuring it is matched to the needs and circumstances of the learner - Adults model good practice - Teachers provide clear explanations of teaching points and use appropriate questioning to develop understanding and to set challenges - Motivated learners are fully engaged in learning, having opportunities to work both independently and collaboratively

-There is focused praise and effective feedback (i e: positive praise and reward, modelling, instructing, scaffolding, explanation, questioning and recording and marking, which needs to be timely and specific) St Wilfrid's Church of England Primary Academy Inclusion Policy reviewed November 2023

-• Everyone involved in teaching is deployed appropriately and knows how to support learning
+This enables learning objectives to be specific, focused and adapted appropriately with clear success criteria - The classroom is well organised and resourced to enable children to function as independent learners - A planned range of teaching skills, strategies and approaches are deployed to engage all learners - Teaching considers the use of language ensuring it is matched to the needs and circumstances of the learner.
+Visuals may be used to support learning using 'Widget' to ensure consistency throughout school - Adults model good practice - Teachers provide clear explanations of teaching points and use appropriate questioning to develop understanding and to set challenges - Motivated learners are fully engaged in learning, having opportunities to work both independently and collaboratively - There is focused praise and effective feedback (i e: positive praise and reward, modelling, instructing, scaffolding, explanation, questioning and recording and marking, which needs to be timely and specific) - Everyone involved in teaching is deployed appropriately and knows how to support learning